barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

 ![Dapper!]({{ site.baseurl }}/images/2016-02-02-Dapper-Benchmarks/00_Dapper.PNG)

 Recently I've had the chance to work with Dapper.
-It's what is called a Micro ORM framework for .NET, developed by Stack Exchange, famous mainly for Stack Overflow.
+It's what's called a Micro ORM framework for .NET, developed by Stack Exchange, famous mainly for Stack Overflow.
 And if you are reading this you are probably 99% familiar with the website :)